Using AI in Transana

 Both computer are running Windows 11.

-(If you are interested in helping help with additional testing, or would like to donate computers or money to our hardware fund, please let me know through the Contact Form.)
+(If you are interested in helping help with additional testing, please let me know through the Contact Form.)

 There are several important points to keep in mind when reviewing this.

-- First, new models are coming out all the time.
+- New models are coming out all the time.
 This is a snapshot of a moving target.

-- Third, this is one example of a prompt and data.
+- This is one example of a prompt and data.
 The data is from a movie, so may not represent real-world research data in important ways.

 Describe the following image: